vladimir-vakhter/digital-systems-verilog-vhdl/README.md

 # Acknowledgements
 Prof. Yarkin Doroz (ydoroz@wpi.edu) for teaching the course, as well as for the tasks' formulation, and valuable discussions on the topic.</br>
-The files were published with the permission of Prof. Doroz.
+</br></br>The files were published with the permission of Prof. Doroz.